Albert-Health/Java-Challenge/answers.md

 #### B - Manage The Data

+The project created at https://start.spring.io/
+Models and repositories created for User, Slot, Booking.

 #### C - Expose data with a RESTful API

 #### D - Scheduled Task